Adopt a cat

 Please note that, although we make every effort to ensure that the website is up-to-date, some of the cats shown may already have been adopted whilst others in our care may not yet have been placed on the site.
 Please look on our Special Plea page where we have highlighted any of the cats below that we feel have somehow been overlooked.

 Some of the cats in our care may not yet be on our website.
-If you are looking for a feline companion, please call us on 0845 313 4746
+If you are looking for a feline companion, please contact us on 0845 313 4746